Sinch25/Delta/README.md

 # Delta

 Our project creates a user-friendly website to simplify expired medication disposal, connecting individuals and healthcare facilities with nearby recycling centers.
 It provides secure registration, medication input, location mapping, and transparent tracking of the collection and recycling process.

+Check out our website here:
+mediplus-healthcare-solutions.netlify.app